sukjaelee/clean_axum_demo/README.md

 ├── tests/
 │   ├── asset/
 │   ├── test_helpers.rs                 # Shared setup and utilities for tests
-│   └── test_<domain>_routes.rs
+│   └── test_<feature>_routes.rs
 ├── .env                                # Environment variables for local development ├── .env.test                           # Environment overrides for test environment
 ```

-When adding a new domain module, register it in:
+When adding a new feature module, register it in:

 > - `src/domains.rs`
 > - `src/app.rs`